elvissteinjr/DesktopPlus/README.md

 Other compilers likely work as well, but are neither tested nor have a build configuration.

-After building, add the contents of the [assets](assets) directory to the executables.

 ## Demonstration

 [comment]: # (Honestly kind of lost here.
 Would've preferred to host the clips on the repo, but people probably want them to play in the browser and not download instead)